News, New Features, Updates and Bug Fixes

 In case of client's request we tested Mime4Net for compatibility with x64 environment.
 Last version of the component was tested under the .Net 2.0 framework.
 As we expected Mime4Net managed our tasks just perfect and passed all tests.

-How to use Mime4Net parser - C# Samples to find out more about using Mime4Net for attachment extraction and saving it to file system.
+We updated our samples page and samples in trial packages.
+Please visit How to use Mime4Net parser - C# Samples to find out more about using Mime4Net for attachment extraction and saving it to file system.

 We updated our samples page and package.
-Now you can find there an
+Now you can find there an example that illustrates how Mime4Net can be used for parsing infinite MIME streams.

 We added more rules that make our parser to be more tolerant for messages that contain RFC 822 incompatibilities.